cleverage/process-bundle/README.md

                 <task_code>:
                     # You can use two syntax for service declaration
                     service: '@<reference of the service>'

-                    # Or, alternatively, if you don't want to declare unecessary services
-                    service: MyNamespace\FooBarBundle\Task\MyTask # If no argument is needed to construct this task
+                    # Or, alternatively, if you don't want to declare unecessary services if no argument is needed to construct this task
+                    service: MyNamespace\FooBarBundle\Task\MyTask

                     # In both cases the service/class must implements the TaskInterface

-                    options: {} # Options to pass to the task, see each task for more information
+                    # Options to pass to the task, see each task for more information
+                    options: {}

-                    outputs: [<other_task_code>, ...] # List of the tasks to pass the output to
+                    # List of the tasks to pass the output to
+                    outputs: [<other_task_code>, ...]

+                    # Other possible values are: 'stop' and 'continue'
+                    error_strategy: skip

+                    # Logs any errors encountered
+                    log_errors: true

                 # More tasks
 ```